sv-v5/train-roberta-ua/README.md

-# Train Roberta Ukrainian Model from Scratch
+# Train RoBERTa Ukrainian Model from Scratch
 Credits to https://github.com/youscan/language-models for their documentation and their [roberta-ukrainian model](https://huggingface.co/youscan/ukr-roberta-base).
 This repository serves as a complete example of training--from downloading data to testing the final model.
 The goal is to provide a working tutorial with instructions in English (and Ukrainian TODO) which locks the python dependencies and can be run on GNU/Linux and on whichever system Docker is available (TODO).